darshitpatel1/SmartGroceryAssistant/replit.md

 - **Cursor Positioning**: Proper cursor placement in input fields at click position or end of text

 ### Technical Implementation
+- Added AppSidebar component with navigation and collapsible functionality
+- Created Chatbot component with message history, typing indicators, and minimization
+- Updated main App.tsx layout to use three-panel structure (sidebar + main + chatbot)
+- Created Home and Settings pages with feature descriptions and configuration options
+- Applied consistent browser theme styling across all new components
 - Replaced BrowserManager class with inline Puppeteer integration in routes.ts
 - Enhanced click handler with element type detection and appropriate timing
 - Fixed typing system to use cursor position and text insertion instead of value replacement